jbeard4/SCION/README.md

 ![Drag and Drop](http://jbeard4.github.com/SCION/img/drag_and_drop.png)

-This state machine could be written in SCION's JSON syntax as follows:
+This state machine could be written in SCION-CORE's JSON syntax as follows:

 ```javascript
 {